Your browser is not supported or outdated so some features of the site might not be available.

 This speaker has very good frequency response accuracy.
 Its room-sensing feature works like a room correction tool, using built-in microphones to analyze your room's unique acoustics and optimize its audio reproduction accordingly.
 It's always active, too.
 Overall, its sound is relatively even with a touch of extra brightness, making it suitable for listening to many different types of audio content.

 While listening to the speaker subjectively, we found that the bass holds nicely, so you get a good round sound even at lower volumes.
 It's likely because of Apple's bass-EQ microphone, which they say is designed to dynamically tune lower frequencies in real-time.
 To test this feature, we ran a pink noise file at different volume levels, the results of which you can see here.
-In the graph, the louder the volume, the less of a bass range difference we see.
+The louder the volume, the less of a bass range difference we see in the graph.
 At higher volumes, the bass tends to align with the treble.

 We've received some feedback from users interested in whether it would be worthwhile to pair two 2nd Gen HomePods or to purchase the premium Bose Smart Soundbar 900.
 Ultimately, we found that the Bose soundbar gets much louder, and its soundstage is cleaner and more defined.
-The HomePods, meanwhile, have a pleasant soundstage, though it isn't as precise, giving a slightly veiled feel.
+Meanwhile, the HomePods have a pleasant soundstage, though it isn't as precise, giving a slightly veiled feel.
 There's somewhat of a hole where the center channel would usually be located, too.
 That said, the HomePods bring an impressive amount of bass for their size, and their Siri capabilities are a definite advantage.
 Depending on your preferences, you may opt for one setup over another.
-Adding on a sub to the Bose soundbar is a good option if you want bass with that setup, too.
+Adding a sub to the Bose soundbar is also a good option if you want bass with that setup.

 Sound